Fees and Retainers

 - If a Party rejects the Adjudication Fee, the status of the Retainer chart will state “Rejected”.

-- The Adjudicator will receive an email asking him or her to open the Fee screen and to submit a new Adjudication Fee to the Parties, or to ask ODACC to set the Adjudication Fee, as outlined below at “Asking ODACC to Set the Adjudication Fee”.
+- The Adjudicator will receive an email asking him or her to open the Fee page and to submit a new Adjudication Fee to the Parties, or to ask ODACC to set the Adjudication Fee, as outlined below at “Asking ODACC to Set the Adjudication Fee”.

 - After a Party pays the retainer, the status of the Retainers chart will state “Payed.”